Following the completion of his undergraduate degree, William decided to stay at Reading and study for an MRes in Law & Society.

 "The staff remembered me from the Open Day visit and, when I returned as a student, one of the lecturers greeted me with 'you made it!'
 Reading really has that personal touch."

 "I also made use of the Student Support Services, who are amazing.
 They gave me loads of help and advice about studying and how to work efficiently.
-I also got really lucky with my academic tutor — she's brilliant and the tutor scheme in general seems excellent."
+I also got really lucky with my academic tutor — she was brilliant and the tutor scheme in general seems excellent."

 The opportunity to undertake pro bono work as an undergraduate was a big draw for William, who cites this type of voluntary work as a key reason why he chose to apply to the School of Law: